kreynoldsf5/TechSummit2017iWFLab/Modules/module3.md

 ### Task 3: Build/Install the MemoryWorker.js extension
 1. Using the steps in Task 1 and Task 2 above, build and install the memoryworker.js iControl extension.
-  * Copy the extension from the repo 'extensions' folder to the iWF device
+  * Copy the extension from the repo 'extensions' folder to the build directory on the iWF device.
+  * Update the {{extension_name}} Postman environment variable.
-  * Build the RPM
+  * Build the RPM.
-  * Copy the RPM to the installation directory
+  * Copy the RPM to the installation directory.
-  * Install the RPM
+  * Install the RPM.
 2. Open ```memoryworker.js``` in your text editor.
   * Look at the contents of the ```onPost``` event.
 What do you think the POST payload for this worker needs to look like?
   * Look at the contents of the ```onGet``` event.
 What is the response to a GET going to look like?
 3. from the 'Task 3' folder, send the example POST, 'Memoryworker example POST', to the extension's ```WORKER_URI_PATH```.
 4. Send the example GET with 'Memoryworker Example GET', and note the response.
-5. Change the persisted data and update it.
+5. Change the persisted data by updating the previous POST request.
 What HTTP methods are available?
 Why doesn't the version increment?

 ### Task 4: iControlLX RBAC
+In the previous exercises, we made requests to iControlLX entension URIs using the iWF admin token.
+Commonly, tenants will need to make requests to these URIs (as only tenants perform L4-L7 service deployments).
 1. Send the 'View Tenant Permissions' request.
 Look over the ```resourceMask``` and ```resourceMethod``` values in the ```resources``` array.
 You can also view this list in the GUI under 'Access Control -> Roles -> {{tenant role}}'
   * What's missing from this list?
   * What permissions will be needed for a tenant to use the iControlLX workers we've deployed so far?